eclipse-sumo/sumo/README.md

 whether the problem has already been fixed.

 We welcome patches, pull requests and other contributions!
 For details see [our contribution guidelines](CONTRIBUTING.md).

+We use [Weblate for translating SUMO](https://hosted.weblate.org/projects/eclipse-sumo/).
+If you want to add translation strings or a language, see [our contribution guidelines](CONTRIBUTING.md#translating).

 License